-Restrictions: Must be enrolled in the following level: Undergraduate; May not be enrolled in the
+- Must be enrolled in the following level: Undergraduate - May not be enrolled in the following classification: Freshman

 POL493 Polit Sci Selected Topic (3)

 Selected topic course descriptions may change from semester to semester.
 Please consult the Schedule of Classes for more information regarding this course.